|Production of Recombinant Proteins and Antibodies|

 1. Production of recombinant proteins in microbial systems.

 The module performs bacterial cultures in shake flasks, in classical 2- and 15-liter fermentors and in a micro-fermentor battery that was designed and developed in-house for performing parallel cultures under defined conditions (Figure 1).
 The device features an optical system enabling on-line monitoring of the optical density of the cultures.
+A license has been granted to the company Fogale nanotech, who will soon market a commercial version of the battery.

 In addition to performing to cultures under standardized conditions, a major share of the activity of the module consists in optimizing the production of "difficult" proteins that are synthesized in low amounts or in insoluble form.